 King of the Rink – and Pop Culture

 There's no getting around it: The Zamboni brand is the King of the Rink.
 Much like Kleenex, Xerox, Frisbee and Photoshop, Zamboni is now the ubiquitous (if incorrect) term that most of us shout in a gleeful passion when the ice-resurfacing machine lumbers onto the rink mid-game.
-While newer brands like Icecat try to claw their way into some market share, the Zamboni name seems to be stuck in the collective psyche.
+While newer brands try to claw their way into some market share, the Zamboni name seems to be stuck in the collective psyche.

 When the Resurfice Corp. landed the contract to bring its electric resurfacers to the Vancouver Olympics in 2010, Zamboni couldn't have been too pleased to be shunned for the Canadian Resurfice's Olympia brand.
 But when the Olympia machines malfunctioned (the company cited maintenance issues, not manufacturing flaws), all everyone could talk about was the failure of the ...
 Zambonis.
 Oops.
 (They later trucked in Zamboni-brand machines from Calgary to get the job done.)